lsdcapital/lnd-scb-backup/README.md

 # LND SCB Backup

 As of lnd v0.6-beta, a new feaute called Static Channel Backups (SCB) was implemented.
 This static backup is needed for the Data Loss Protection (DLP) feature.

 For a node recovery you need
 - Your wallet seed (people often back this up)
 - Your latest SCB (people forget about this, and it contains all the channel information)

 See the offical [LND Recovery Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/recovery.md) here.

 LND safely writes a SCB for us, which we need to backup.
 Alex Bosworth made a great [LND SCB backup](https://gist.github.com/alexbosworth/2c5e185aedbdac45a03655b709e255a3) script which used inotify-tools to watch for an update.

 I wanted to run my node on Kubernetes (GKE) and ensure I had a backup of the channel file and inotify under K8 isnt a good solution.

 LND SCB Backup (lnd-scb-backup) is a python script that connects and subscribes to LND gRPC ChannelBackupSubscription() where it listens for any updates to the ChannelBackup.
-When receiving an update it writes a the binary multiChanBackup file to a backend provider.
+When receiving an update it writes the binary multiChanBackup file to a backend provider.

 Current providers are
 - file